Kenneth Parnell: 2004 convictions

 In January 2003, Parnell was arrested again after trying to coerce his caregiver's sister, Diane Stevens, into buying him a four-year-old boy for $500.
 Parnell was, by this time, 71 years old and suffering from diabetes and emphysema, as well as other ailments brought on by an earlier stroke, requiring near 24-hour-a-day nursing care in his cluttered apartment in the 2600 block of Mathews Street in Berkeley.

 Stevens was aware of Parnell's past and cooperated with police in setting up a sting operation that would lead to his arrest.
 According to Diane Stevens' testimony, Parnell requested that the child have a "clean" rectum, indicating sexual intentions.
 He paid $100 for a birth certificate and had $400 on his person for the completion of the transaction when he was to receive the child on January 3, 2003.
-Parnell was arrested that day, subsequently telling authorities "I wanted a family".
+Parnell was arrested that day, subsequently telling authorities, "I wanted a family".

 Parnell was convicted on February 9, 2004, on the charges of attempting to purchase a child and attempted child molestation, even though no child had been targeted.
-The prosecution successfully argued that sexual aids and pornography found in the apartment, along with Steven’s own testimony, were enough to prove that Parnell's intentions were criminal in nature.
+The prosecution successfully argued that sexual aids and pornography found in the apartment, along with Stevens’s testimony, were enough to prove that Parnell's intentions were criminal in nature.
 Parnell was sentenced to 25 years to life under California's "three strikes" law.

 Prosecutor Tim Wellman had largely argued his case before the jury by showing a slideshow of Stayner marked "1", then of White marked "2", and a blank screen marked "3" to show the nonexistent child that would have been abducted had police not been notified.
 Wellman said Parnell "was looking for one last hurrah.
 One last Steven Stayner, one last Timmy White."

 Death

-Parnell remained incarcerated until his death, at age 76, on January 21, 2008 at the California Medical Facility in Vacaville, California.
+Parnell remained incarcerated until his death, at age 76, on January 21, 2008, at the California Medical Facility in Vacaville, California.
 According to prison officials, Parnell died of natural causes.
 He had been under hospice care for some time.

 Media adaptations

 Stayner's account of his time with Parnell formed the basis of a 1991 book by Mike Echols.
-Prior to publication, the manuscript served as the basis for the 1989 TV miniseries I Know My First Name Is Steven (also known as The Missing Years), with Arliss Howard as Parnell.
+Prior to publication, the manuscript served as the basis for the 1989 TV miniseries I Know My First Name Is Steven with Arliss Howard as Parnell.

-Captive Audience: A Real American Horror Story aired on Hulu with all 3 episodes available immediately on the release date of April 21, 2022.
+Captive Audience: A Real American Horror Story aired on Hulu with all three episodes available immediately on the release date of April 21, 2022.